SpringRoll/grunt-springroll-connect/README.md

 A unique access token used for SpringRoll Connect to download non-public releases.
 It's recommended that you set your access token through an environmental variable.
 See section below `SPRINGROLL_TOKEN`.

+#### options.json

+Type: `Boolean`
+Default: `false`

+Save JSON metadata associated with a game upon download.
+This data includes information like the version, title and capabilities.

 #### options.debug

 Type: `Boolean`